the-mikedavis/duckduck/README.md

 DuckDuck is a mix task that uploads Distillery releases to GitHub.
 This is useful for CI/CD pipelines that pull directly from GitHub releases.
-You can get travis or circle-ci to do it for you, but in some projects (like if you use Elm or have large brunch builds), the VMs from travis or circle are too small.
+You can get travis or circle-ci to do it for you, but in some projects (like if you use Elm or have large brunch builds,) the VMs from travis or circle are too small.

 Think of Duckduck as a ~better version of~ alternative to [edeliver](https://github.com/edeliver/edeliver).